DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

-PNC’s Community Reinvestment Act rating reflects the bank’s commitment to communities along with fair and responsible banking.
+PNC Bank’s Community Reinvestment Act rating reflects the bank’s commitment to communities and responsible banking.

 By Amy Howcroft and Cathy Niederberger

-These projects and many more are examples of PNC’s community development work, which have led to the bank earning an “outstanding” rating on its most recent Community Reinvestment Act (CRA) exam.
-PNC has consistently earned this top rating since CRA examinations began, including those following the more stringent CRA revisions of 1995 that focus on lending, investments and services.
-“Outstanding” is the highest rating given by the Office of the Comptroller of the Currency (OCC), the federal agency that evaluates financial institutions.
+These projects and many more are examples of PNC Bank’s (PNC) community development work, which helped the bank earn an “Outstanding” rating in its most recent Community Reinvestment Act (CRA) exam.
+Outstanding is the highest rating given by the Office of the Comptroller of the Currency (OCC), the federal agency that charters, regulates and supervises national banks.
+PNC has consistently earned this top rating since the CRA was enacted in 1977, including those following the CRA revisions of 1995 that focus on lending, investments and services.

 Three Tests to Achieve the Rating

-- “Investments” include those by the Tax Credit group, Community Development Banking (CDB), the PNC Foundation and the Grow Up Great program; and
+- Investments include those by the Tax Credit group, Community Development Banking, the PNC Foundation and the Grow Up Great program.

 PNC brings Grow Up Great, its early childhood education program, to communities through the Mobile Learning Adventure, a traveling exhibit that engages children in fun, learning activities.

-In the current environment and with heightened expectations, few banks achieve an "outstanding" CRA rating.
-PNC's achievement reflects not only our commitment to communities, but also our best practices around fair and responsible banking.
+In the current environment and with heightened expectations, only a small percentage of large banks achieve an Outstanding CRA rating.
+PNC's achievement reflects our commitment to customers and communities and distinguishes us among other large banks.